Finding Probability In Exercises 41–46, find the probability of z... | Channels for Pearson+

 1

-Step 1: Identify the problem.
-The question asks for the probability of z occurring in the shaded region of the standard normal distribution.
-From the image, the shaded region lies between z = -1 and z = 1.
+Step 1: Understand the problem.
+The goal is to find the probability of z occurring in the shaded region of the standard normal distribution.
+The shaded region is between z = 0 and z = 1.96.

-Step 2: Understand the standard normal distribution.
-It is a bell-shaped curve with a mean of 0 and a standard deviation of 1.
-Probabilities are calculated using the area under the curve.
+Step 2: Recall that the standard normal distribution has a mean of 0 and a standard deviation of 1.
+The z-scores represent the number of standard deviations away from the mean.

-Step 3: Use the z-scores provided (-1 and 1) to find the cumulative probabilities.
-The cumulative probability for a z-score represents the area under the curve to the left of that z-score.
+Step 3: Use the cumulative probability function for the standard normal distribution to find the area under the curve from z = 0 to z = 1.96.
+This can be done using statistical tables (z-tables) or technology such as a calculator or software.

-Step 4: To find the probability of z occurring in the shaded region, calculate the cumulative probability for z = 1 and subtract the cumulative probability for z = -1.
-This gives the area between these two z-scores.
+Step 4: Look up the cumulative probability for z = 1.96 in the z-table or calculate it using technology.
+This value represents the area under the curve from z = -∞ to z = 1.96.

 Verified video answer for a similar problem: